dubiousconst282/DistIL/docs/internals.md

 # Internals

+## The IR
-The _intermediate representation_ is based on a traditional _control flow graph_ with instructions in _static single assignment_ form.
-Many ideas and implementation details were taken from LLVM, but it is otherwise specifically modeled after CIL.
+The method _intermediate representation_ is based on a traditional _control flow graph_ with instructions in _static single assignment_ form.
+Many ideas and implementation details were taken from LLVM, but all core semantics are inherited from CIL.
+Almost every IR instruction directly corresponds to one or more CIL opcodes.

-The type system was designed to abstract away things like entity handles/tokens and "reference" entities, it requires the entire dependency tree of a module to be available in order to work.
-It uses _System.Reflection.Metadata_ for module loading and writing.
+For simplicity, the _type system_ is tightly coupled to the method IR.
+It was designed to abstract away things like tokens and _reference_ entities, the later requires the entire dependency tree of a module to be available in order to work.
+The current implementation uses _System.Reflection.Metadata_ as frontend, but bridges between different loaders such as _Cecil_, _dnlib_, _AsmResolver_, and others could be implemented with relatively little effort.

 ## Linq expansion
+Though it may be perfectly possible for Linq queries (and extensions) to be optimized at a great extent by general transforms such as devirtualization, inlining, SROA/object stack allocation, and further CFG simplification, these would likely need significant tunning to work effectively.
+A pattern matching transform is considerably easier to implement and gives much more control over the final code, but at the inherent cost of being tied to specific library calls.

+The current implementation identifies all queries in a method, before generating code by traversing the _pipeline_ from start to end.
+This traversal order allows for more flexibility on each stage by eliminating the need of state machinery that would otherwise be required to emulate enumeration via the _MoveNext()_ and _get_Current()_ methods.
+An example of this is the _SelectMany()_ stage, it can trivially generate an inner loop with this model.
+Lambda invocations are replaced with direct calls by another simplification pass, allowing them to be inlined further down.

 <img src="images/linq_opt.png">

-_Optimized CFG of the Linq sample in [README](../README.md)_

-Though it may be perfectly possible for Linq queries (and extensions) to be optimized at a great extent by general transforms such as devirtualization, inlining, SROA/object stack allocation, and further CFG simplification; they would likely need significant tunning to work effectively.
-A pattern matching transform is considerably easier to implement and gives much more control over the final code, but at the inherent cost of being tied to specific library calls.

-The current implementation synthesizes code from top to bottom (as in `[top] source.Select().Where().ToList() [bottom/sink]`), this allows for more flexibility in each stage, as they can behave essentially like an inner loop statement; they can skip to the next source element, exit the loop, or even start a nested loop.
-It eliminates the need for state machinery that would otherwise be needed to emulate an enumerator via _MoveNext()_ and _get_Current()_ methods.
-Lambda invocations are replaced with direct calls by another simplification pass, which may allow them to be inlined further down.

-The `IgnoresAccessChecksToAttribute` makes it possible to access private members directly in CIL, something which would otherwise be impossible without changing access modifiers.
-It not only gives the ability to emit faster code, but it also allows for inlining to work without constraints, consequently enabling many other optimizations.

-The transform does currently cause subtle behavior changes which could be observable in some cases, for example: null argument checks, concurrent modification checking done by `List<T>.Enumerator`, and lambda instance caches are eliminated.
-Though these details are rarely relied upon in practice, the transform could be made opt-in via attributes in the future, and/or global "safety" settings could be implemented.
+_Example optimized CFG of a simple Linq query, previously having an anonymous object allocation._

 ## Protected regions